trike33/PEN-300-Code-Snippets/Windows Lateral Movement/Techinques.md

 (keep in mind the LocalAccountTokenFilterPolicy)

 (DCOM comunications must be available meaning that the port 135 TCP must be open, in addtion to being able to communicate thourgh RPC via port 135 TCP, port 445 TCP and the WinMgmt service to be active and accessible.
-Important thing to mention this a "noisy" technique since requries access to 3 ports: 135/TCP, 445/TCP and the port specified to connect with WinMgmt)
+Important thing to mention this a "noisy" technique since requries access to 3 ports: 135/TCP, 445/TCP and the port negotiated with WinMgmt to access the DCOM)

 1. Using wmic.exe -> https://www.ired.team/offensive-security/lateral-movement/t1047-wmi-for-lateral-movement